 There have been, and there continues to be, many articles written about the topic of who should meet the costs of dating or courtship.
-Most articles appear to be written by women, with most mocking (to varying degrees) the alleged or implied cheapness of men who dare object to paying the entire cost of a night out.
+Most articles appear to be written by women, and mocking (to varying degrees) the alleged or implied cheapness of men who dare object to paying the entire cost of a night out.
 Or as is more often the case, a series of nights out.

 Whilst hardly a ‘life or death’ matter, this topic has special significance in that it illustrates how some traditional gender roles are aggressively retained whilst others are forcefully discarded.
-With the former mostly appearing to benefit women.
+With the former all appearing to benefit women.

-After that the rationalisations as to why men should pay get even more ‘out there’, especially when it is a feminist at the keyboard.
+After that, the rationalisations as to why men should pay get even more ‘out there’ … especially when it is a feminist at the keyboard.
 Consider for example, ‘I Let Him Pay for Dinner – Am I a Bad Feminist?‘ by Suzanna Weiss (5 July 2016)

 My own position is that if the costs of dates aren’t shared, or if partners aren’t treated on alternate dates, then it is free-loading no matter how you dress it up.
 And if the first date is such that you know there won’t be a second one, then you should definitely split the bill.
 Forget ideology, it’s just the decent thing to do.

 And now the gender wage gap, in an increasing number of employment segments, is actually reversed (i.e. favors women).
 This means that in more and more instances, the female dinner-goer would have a more substantial income than her male partner (see related post).
 Surely now, women would be proud to pay their own way.
 Ha, ha, yes, I’m only kidding.